This information will explain how you can prevent developing pressure ulcers.

 - If you are in a wheelchair or must sit in a chair for long periods of time, change your position at least once every hour.
-Avoid sitting on doughnut-shape pillows.
+Do not sit on doughnut-shape pillows.
 Sit on a regular, rectangular-shaped pillow instead.
-If you need suggestions about a type of cushion, speak to your doctor or nurse.
+If you need suggestions about a type of pillow, speak with your doctor or nurse.

 - Keep your skin clean and dry.
-Shower and bathe as necessary to reduce moisture from urine, stool (feces), or perspiration.
+Shower and bathe as necessary to reduce moisture from urine, stool (feces), or perspiration (sweat).

-- Tell your nurse or doctor if you lose control of your bowel or bladder.
+- Tell your doctor or nurse if you lose control of your bowels or bladder.